sooriyaarachchi/pybites.github.io-src/content/dict-ordering.md

 ##Using a Lambda to Order the Output in Alphabetical Order

 > If you're unsure of what a Lambda is, I strongly urge you to read [this article by Dan Bader](https://dbader.org/blog/python-lambda-functions).
-It was my source for learning what they were.
+It was my source for learning what they were and how to use them.
+It's a great post!

 The previous output is great but what if I wanted to print the *ages* data in alphabetical order?
 Not only do I need to sort it by the letter but also make sure I point my sorting method at the **key** in the dict.
 I can do this with a lambda!